 18.2 Authorization of Agreement and Enforceability

-CLIENT has taken all necessary action to authorize the execution and delivery of this Agreement, the operation by BCCKOP of licensed gas processing technology, the performance by it of all terms and conditions hereof to be performed by it and the consummation of the transactions contemplated hereby.
+CLIENT has taken all necessary action to authorize (i) the execution and delivery of this Agreement, (ii) the operation by BCCKOP of licensed gas processing technology, (iii) the performance by it of all terms and conditions herein to be performed by it, and (iv) the consummation of the transactions contemplated hereby.
 Upon execution and delivery hereof, this Agreement shall constitute the legal, valid and binding obligation of CLIENT, enforceable in accordance with its terms, except to the extent that enforceability may be limited by bankruptcy, insolvency, moratorium or other similar laws presently or hereafter in effect relating to or affecting the enforcement of creditors' rights generally and by general principles of equity (regardless of whether enforcement is considered in a proceeding in equity or at law).

 18.3 Disclosure of Information